How Can I Manage My Diabetes?

 - Use a talking pedometer.

-- Create large print or braille exercise records to track and record your progress.
+- Create large print or braille exercise records or use an accessible exercise phone app to track and record your progress.

 - Wear a medical alert tag or bracelet.